 The problem with 1099s is if you had multiple clients, not all of them may have provided information by using this form.
 It’s also possible that you have made more or less in income than you did the prior year from self-employment.

 Current Contracts with Clients

-As a self-employed individual, you may also have contracts which serve as an agreement regarding work you are expected to complete and how much you’re going to be paid for your services.
+As a self-employed individual, you may also have contracts that serve as an agreement regarding the work you are expected to complete and how much you’re going to be paid for your services.
 Since you may not be able to complete the services you agreed to in the contract, the money that you expected to earn from that contract is considered lost wages.

-Gather all documents that you can think of that might help to demonstrate the amount of wages that you have lost as the result of your auto accident.
+Gather all documents that you can think of that might help to demonstrate the amount of wages that you have lost as a result of your auto accident.
 By gathering as much information as you can, you may be able to demonstrate approximately how much money you are losing by not being able to work.

 Getting Legal Advice for Your Lost Wages

 Whenever you have been injured in an auto accident that was caused by the negligence or recklessness of another driver, it’s a good idea to consult an expert personal injury lawyer to make sure you will be able to receive the compensation you deserve.